Twins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Joey Gallo and the Minnesota Twins take on Miguel Cabrera and the Detroit Tigers at Target Field on Thursday, at 7:10 PM ET.
+Donovan Solano and the Minnesota Twins will take on Spencer Torkelson and the Detroit Tigers at Target Field on Friday.

-The favored Twins have -210 moneyline odds against the underdog Tigers, who are listed at +170.
-A 7.5-run over/under has been listed in the game.
+The Twins are -225 moneyline favorites in this matchup against the Tigers (+180).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.